apache/parquet-format/Encryption.md

 it with a column-specific key, thus protecting the column stats and other metadata.

-The crypto metadata of columns is also protected, with the footer key, since it is set in the `ColumnChunk`s that are a part of the footer.
+The crypto metadata of columns is also protected, with the footer key, since it is set in the `ColumnChunk` structures that are a part of the footer.
 For example, the footer information on which columns are plaintext and which are encrypted, with what key, etc - is invisible without a footer key.